Carnival Firenze: Design

-Decor in the dining spaces onboard the ship was inspired by Florentine landmarks, such as the Piazza del Duomo.
+Decor in the dining spaces on board the ship was inspired by Florentine landmarks, such as the Piazza del Duomo.

 Costa commissioned design firm YSA Design for the vessel's Florentine-inspired interior decor.
 The firm focused on the history of Florence in the ship's dining spaces, with influences including the Piazza del Duomo, Florence Cathedral, Palazzo Vecchio, and Palazzo Pitti, in addition to the use of velvet, marble flooring, and gilding work for further emphasis.
 Lounges were inspired by the Tuscan countryside setting and styles of Italian fashion.